Hoarding: Anxiety

 According to the Diagnostic and Statistical Manual of Mental Disorders, the criteria for hoarding disorder boil down to five main points.
-Firstly, the hoarder experiences difficulty parting with items regardless of the item's value.
-Secondly, the hoarder feels a need to save items, and when they do part with them, it leads to strong distress.
+First, the hoarder experiences difficulty parting with items regardless of the item's value.
+Second, the hoarder feels a need to save items, and when they do part with them, it leads to strong distress.
 This, in turn, leads to objects cluttering the home to the point that living is compromised and rooms cannot be used for their intended purposes.
 If the house has not fallen into such a state, it is only because of outside parties intervening.
-Fourthly, the hoarding has compromised the hoarder's life in a clinically significant way, including an inability to maintain a safe living environment.
-Lastly, the diagnosis is only given if another psychological diagnosis does not fit better and there is no physiological reason to explain the hoarding.
+Fourth, the hoarding has compromised the hoarder's life in a clinically significant way, including an inability to maintain a safe living environment.
+Fifth, the diagnosis is only given if another psychological diagnosis does not fit better and there is no physiological reason to explain the hoarding.
 For an exact quote of the diagnostic criteria, the Diagnostic and Statistical Manual of Mental Disorders is available to the public.

 In DSM-IV, hoarding was listed as a symptom of obsessive-compulsive personality disorder and obsessive-compulsive disorder; however, it was found that hoarding has a relatively weak connection with OCD or OCPD compared to other symptoms.
 Because of this, hoarding was designated in DSM-5 as a separate disorder.
 However, hoarding is often found alongside OCD.
 It has been discovered that patients with OCD who exhibit hoarding symptoms show a specific form of hoarding, where they are more likely to hoard "bizarre items" and perform compulsive rituals associated with their hoarding behaviors, such as rituals of checking items or rituals that must be completed before discarding them.

 Approximately 2.6% of the population suffer from hoarding disorder, although some studies suggest that lifetime prevalence may reach up to 14%.